tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Shalmaneser V
 - Esharhaddon
 - Ashur-nasir-pal II

+### Q: Which of the following authors was not born in England?
+- **Correct Answer:** Arthur Conan Doyle
+- Graham Greene
+- H G Wells
+- Arthur C Clarke

 ### Q: Which of the following Autobot names in Michael Bay's movies was NOT a name for a Transformer in the original 1980's cartoon?